What Is An ACCIDENT PREVENTION COURSE?

 - Introduction to basic vehicle maintenance (tire inflation, checking and replacing oil & fluid levels, etc.)

-All of these components come together and provide an on-road course that offers the chance to experience advanced driving scenarios in a safe and controlled environment.
+All of these components come together and provide a course curriculum that offers the chance to learn advanced driving scenarios in a safe and controlled environment.
 Many of these scenarios are developed to simulate how to respond in emergencies like hydroplaning or a blown tire and can be beneficial for both new and experienced drivers when it comes to accident prevention.

 *GST and ICBC fees are not included in our Car Training pricing